20LitersAdmin/filterbuildscheduler/README.md

 9. DONE: Restore a deleted event && || associated registration
 9. DONE: See a list of events that need leaders
 9. DONE: Manage closed events
-9. See inventories index
+9. DONE: See inventories index
-9. Manage communication preferences
+9. DONE: Manage communication preferences
-9. View an existing inventory
+9. DONE: View an existing inventory
-9. Edit an existing inventory (test filtering with js: true)
+9. DONE: Edit an existing inventory (test filtering with js: true)
 9. Finalize an existing inventory
 9. Make a new inventory (manual, shipping, receiving, event)
 9. See orders needed